 The recipes on Fit Foodie Finds are not only delicious and healthy but also almost too pretty to eat.
 Be careful about reading these before bedtime as you may end up in the kitchen for hours after.
 Also, Fit Foodie Finds is a great source for applicable advice.
 It caters toward busy working women who may not have ample time and equipment on hand for complex routines.

-Quick and easy “good for you” recipes are this blog’s bread + butter (get it?), so pitch your brand founders’ favorite raw breakfast bars or kept mousse.
+What to pitch: Quick and easy “good for you” recipes are this blog’s bread + butter (get it?), so pitch your brand founders’ favorite raw breakfast bars or kept mousse.
 Images matter here, so be sure to take hi-res photos that feature the ingredients next to the finished meal (and be sure to put your product or creator front+center in a few).
 Linley Richter is their lead recipe developer.
-Reach out to her at email@example.com.
+Reach out to her at linley[at]fitfoodiefinds.com.

 Gena is the voice behind The Full Helping.
 She is a certified nutritionist, cookbook author and vegan food educator.
 On her health and wellness blog, she shares delicious plant-based recipes while inspiring readers to reflect on their journey of self-care and mindfulness.
 If you’re looking for a more personal approach to wellness, then Gena is your online wellness friend who shares her journey openly and honestly.